 - Nage Waza (throwing techniques): including hip throws, leg sweeps, projections, and sacrifices

 - Kansetsu Waza (joint locking techniques): of fingers, wrists, shoulders, knees, and ankles

 - Shime Waza (choking techniques)

 - Kyusho Waza (pressure point techniques): attacking nerves

 - Ukemi (falling skills): to front, back or side, with use as countering an attack or as a method of escape

 - Heiho (strategy); the means or strategy to utilize the waza effectively

-Along with these elements, there are seven categories of weapons taught to yudansha:
+Along with these elements, there are six categories of weapons taught to yudansha: